owikle/topicmodeling/content/1-use.md

 However, **this doesn't absolve you from actually having to read some of the text you are modeling**:
 In order to understand the outputs from the algorithms you run on your text (and to be sure that the results you are getting are actually valid), you need to be somewhat familiar with the text you are modeling.

+- See ["When you have a MALLET, everything looks like a nail"](http://sappingattention.blogspot.com/2012/11/when-you-have-mallet-everything-looks.html) for an example of what can happen when you're not familiar with your data or the tools you're using

 {:.pt-3}
 #### Preparing Your Texts (cleaning, formatting, separating)
 {:.pb-2}

+Selection and cleaning of corpora can be the most time- and labor-intensive aspects of topic modeling, and topic modeling outcomes depend on the quality and volume of data in the corpus:
-You'll want to make sure your documents' text is clean enough to make sense when you see the topics that are produced.
+You'll want to make sure your documents' text is clean enough that you can interpret the topics that are produced.
 See this site's [Resources](/resources) page for text cleaning techniques and tools.

 Decide what you want your "document" to be (paragraph, chapter, letter, book, etc.), and split up your text accordingly.